eth-vaw-glaciology/course-101-0250-00/website-memo.md

 #nb # %% A slide [markdown] {"slideshow": {"slide_type": "slide/subslide/fragment"}}
 ```

-2. To view the notebook as a slideshow, install the [RISE plugin](https://rise.readthedocs.io/en/stable/installation.html).
+2. To view the notebook as a slideshow, install the [RISE plugin](https://rise.readthedocs.io/en/stable/installation.html). _NOTE: if installing the plugin fails, one may need to follow [this procedure](https://github.com/JuliaPy/Conda.jl/issues/247#issuecomment-1713713961)._

 3. Open the notebook as in [here](#launch-a-notebook-from-the-script)